hemeryar/coi-with-popups/README.md

 This make `COOP: restrict-properties` completely transparent, unless it is used for one two pages directly interacting with each other. we call that the _reversibility_ of `COOP: restrict-properties`.

 ## Security interlude on the same-origin policy
-DOM access is not the only thing that is gated behind same-origin restrictions.
+Our proposal creates an unprecedented possibility: that two same-origin documents can reach one another but not have DOM access.
+However DOM access is not the only thing that is gated behind same-origin restrictions.
 We audited the spec to produce a [list](https://docs.google.com/spreadsheets/d/1e6LakHSKTD22XEYfULUJqUZEdLnzynMaZCefUe1zlRc/) of all places with such checks.
 Some points worthy of attention:

 * The location object is quite sensitive and many of its methods/members are same-origin only.
 It is purposefully excluded from the list of allowed attributes by `restrict-properties`.
 We do not think we should allow a normal page to navigate a `crossOriginIsolated` page.
 * For similar reasons name targeting does not work across pages with `COOP: restrict-properties`, unless they also share their top-level origin.
 * Javascript navigations are a big NO. They mean executing arbitrary javascript within the target frame.
 There should be no way to navigate a frame across the `COOP: restrict-properties` boundary given the restrictions above are put in place.

 ## COOP: restrict-properties and subframes opening popup
+What happens when an iframe in a `COOP` page opens a popup?
+The initial empty document created always inherits the origin of the iframe, while we would like `COOP` to be inherited from the top-level document.
+This can create dangerous discrepencies where we end up with a `crossOriginIsolated` initial empty document of an arbitrary origin.

+For `COOP: same-origin` we solved this problem by setting no-opener on any popup opened from an iframe that is cross-origin to its top-level document.
+We do the same for `COOP: restrict-properties`.

 ## The window.name problem
+When we navigate to a `COOP: restrict-properties` page and then to a `COOP: unsafe-none` page, we need to make sure no state remains from the previous context, to limit XS-Leaks. `Window.name` can be set by a `crossOriginIsolated` page and it would expose information to the next site if we don't do anything.

+We could clear the window name but that would break the reversability characteristic.
+We could make it immutable for `COOP: restrict-properties` contexts, but that risks breaking iframes to main frame named targeting.
+Finally we could make it so that names are constant across a `COOP: restrict-properties` boundary, making the changes invisible to other contexts.

+TODO: Decide what to do here.

 ## Notes on COOP: restrict-properties reporting